-benefits, it also results in escalating cost burdens. result is highly engaged employees.
+As data is collected and analyzed, an alarming trend More than ever before, worker wellbeing is good benefits, it also results in escalating cost burdens. result is highly engaged employees.

-As data is collected and analyzed, an alarming trend More than ever before, worker wellbeing is good becomes clear; people's health and sense of well-business, providing an advantage for organizations being is in decline throughout the world.
+becomes clear: people's health and sense of well- business, providing an advantage for organizations being is in decline throughout the world.
 As a global intent on competing successfully.
 The return is high issue, this poses significant risks for employers. for forward-thinking organizations that invest in the Poor health and wellbeing among workers negative- physical, cognitive and psychological wellbeing of ly affects individual performance and organizational their people by thinking about it holistically and inproductivity.
 For employers that provide healthcare corporating it as part of their business strategy.
-The
+The worldwide; they are 3x more likely than disengaged with thriving wellbeing, compared with those who with high levels of employee engagement.
+Companies employees to be thriving in their lives overall